Give back to the community and gain valuable legal experience

 New York City public school students who receive long-term suspensions in elementary, middle and high school can end up in the "school-to-prison pipeline”.
 SRP’s goal is to advocate for students to keep them in school and on a path to graduation.
 SRP provides advocates with comprehensive training on interviewing and counseling, hearing procedures, direct and cross examination techniques, rules of evidence, burden of proof, and developing a “theory of the case” so that they can effectively represent students and their families in front of hearing officers at NYC Department of Education Superintendent Suspension Hearings.

 UDP is a great opportunity for those interested in public interest work, family law, helping low-income members of our community, or working with victims of domestic violence.
 Following a training by a Sanctuary for Families attorney, students are assigned a client and then conduct interviews, prepare divorce petitions, file the court papers, and conduct follow-up meetings with the client.
-A separate training, conducted by an attorney with the Brooklyn Bar Association Volunteer Lawyers Project, will enable students to regularly assist clients in self-represented uncontested divorces.
+A separate training, conducted by an attorney with Access Justice Brooklyn, will enable students to regularly assist clients in self-represented uncontested divorces.
 Students will aid their clients in initiating their uncontested divorce and through entry of judgment.
 Male and female volunteers are welcome.

 Unemployment Action Center